Re-Invention World Tour: Critical reception

 Some reviewers offered more mixed assessments.
 Jane Stevenson of the Toronto Sun considered the Circus segment the weakest part of the show, though she praised the inventiveness of "Die Another Day".
 Tony Clayton-Lea from The Irish Times questioned the inclusion of "least appealing" songs like "Die Another Day" and "Hanky Panky", and concluded that while Madonna didn't exactly "rock", she reaffirmed her pop dominance.
-Cinquemani also criticized the tour's overall structure, saying it "often seemed like it was slapped together", while Metromix's Greg Kot called it a "mess, a hodgepodge of ideas that never quite establishes its tenuous theme".
-Paul Taylor of the Manchester Evening News described the show as "calculated and soulless", and Kelefa Sanneh of The New York Times noted that Madonna seemed "weighed down by her past personas".
+Paul Taylor of the Manchester Evening News described the show as "tremendously well-crafted", though he also found it "calculated and soulless".
+Cinquemani criticized the tour's overall structure, saying it "often seemed like it was slapped together", while Metromix's Greg Kot called it a "mess, a hodgepodge of ideas that never quite establishes its tenuous theme".
+Kelefa Sanneh of The New York Times noted that Madonna seemed "weighed down by her past personas".

 For RedEye, Joshua Klein found the show an improvement over the "bleak" Drowned World Tour, yet ultimately called it a "missed opportunity".
 He criticized the inclusion of older hits for creating a "jarring hodgepodge of conflicting themes, with anti-war protest followed awkwardly by giddy escapism".
 Klein did single out "Burning Up" as a highlight —calling its performance "absolutely searing"— while also noting "Like a Prayer" as one of the only moments that truly energized the crowd.
 Conversely, he felt Madonna looked "ridiculous" during "Papa Don't Preach" and "Crazy for You", and turned "Material Girl" into a "droll joke".
 Jim DeRogatis from the Chicago Sun-Times criticized some of the rearranged songs for sounding like "parodies", and found performances such as "Imagine" hollow.

 The political elements drew frequent criticism.
 DeRogatis dismissed Madonna's anti-war statements as simplistic, while Peter Bowes from BBC News reported mixed reactions from audiences, some of whom found the messaging heavy-handed.
 Cohen said the imagery felt outdated and diluted the intended impact.
-Cinquemani noted that the political visuals felt unrelated to the actual songs, and Robert Hilburn from the Los Angeles Times argued that the commentary lacked the clarity and urgency of other politically engaged artists.
+Cinquemani noted that the political visuals felt unrelated to the actual songs; Paul Taylor similarly criticized the juxtaposition of war imagery with "high-camp showmanship" as "not just empty but distasteful".
+Robert Hilburn from the Los Angeles Times argued that the commentary lacked the clarity and urgency of other politically engaged artists, and called for the singer to "bring back the sex".
 The New York Posts Orla Healy dismissed the concert for replacing entertainment and spectale with an "endless dose of political and social commentary".
-Despite the divided opinions, Re-Invention won Top Tour at the 2004 Billboard Touring Awards, with Caresse Henry receiving the Top Manager award.
+Despite the divided opinions, Re-Invention won Top Tour at the 2004 Billboard Touring Awards, with Henry receiving the Top Manager award.
 Retrospectively, it has been ranked among her best tours by The Advocate, VH1, and Billboard, the latter describing Madonna as being "in top form both vocally and physically".